 *The Cash Flow Index is the intellectual property of Wealth Factory and has been used here with their permission.

-Disclaimer: This information is given for informational or educational purposes only.
-All financial endeavors should be vetted through a financial professional; example, life insurance broker, financial but not limited to its agents, staff, associates and/or partners will not assume any liability for any information printed in this article; indirectly, or assumed.
+Disclaimer: The material provided in this newsletter is for informational and/or educational purposes only.
+The information, opinions and/or views expressed in this newsletter are those of the authors and not necessarily those of the distributor.
+All financial endeavours should be vetted through a financial professional: life insurance broker, financial planner, accountant, lawyer, and/or other professional, as the reader, sees fit.
+MacDev Financial Group Corp., SET Financial Solutions Inc., including but not limited to its agents, staff, associates and/or partners will not assume any liability for any information printed in this article; indirectly, or assumed.
+The MacDev tagline, “Financial Control For Life” and “Bank On Whole Life” are trademarks of the MacDev Financial Group Corp.
+Click Legal for further information.